 The self employed health insurance deduction can be deducted as an adjustment to your income.

-These insurance plans deducted must be established under your business or self employment activity and cannot be more than the net profit of that business or activity.
+The deduction cannot be more than the net profit of that business or activity.

 To get the maximum deduction possible look into the last two options before claiming self employment health insurance deduction.